The Agroecological Adaptation Laboratories (AeD-LABs) project

 Mission

 The AeD-LABs project strengthens farmers’ adaptive capacities through support to agroecological farmer-led innovation processes in the face of climate change.
 To do so, facilitators and communities carefully collected local agroecological innovations among small family farmers and small food system actors to then share them to strengthen these actors’ resilience against climate change.
 The innovations are now featured in an easily accessible virtual space, functioning via application and WhatsApp chatbot.
 At the same time, innovation processes and farmer-led research are encouraged and supported in the communities beyond the digital space.
-Successful scaling of the innovations builds on the participation of more and more smallholder farmers and their organizations as well as extension services.
+Successful scaling of the innovations builds on the participation of more and more smallholder farmers and their organizations as well as researchers and extension services.
+Ultimately, critical financial support by donors is also needed.
 Careful data analysis aliments the broader dialogue about how to reduce political or financial barriers to the implementation of agroecological solutions to climate change adaptation.

 Context

 These countries share similar landscapes and face analogous difficulties due to climate change in these ecosystems: Ecuador and Colombia share the Páramo mountain range (moorland) and several forest ecosystems (rainforest) while the dry corridor in Nicaragua shares aspects of its ecosystem with the tropical dry forest in Colombia.
 The challenges faced in these critical ecosystems are drought, heat, strong winds, heavy unforeseeable rains, but also frost in high altitudes for example.
 These events affect the local agriculture and food systems and community livelihoods.
-Some of the mentioned ecosystems are biodiversity hotspots, providing additional critical ecosystem services such as regulating the hydrological cycle and providing water to the megacities in the plains, providing microclimates, storing carbon in soil and vegetation.
+Some of the mentioned ecosystems are biodiversity hotspots and provide water to the megacities in the plains (Páramos).
+All of them provide additional critical ecosystem services such as regulating the hydrological cycle , providing microclimates, storing carbon in soil and vegetation.
 Nonetheless, these ecosystems are threatened by climate change and harmful practices, such as mining and conventional agriculture.
 Agroecology supports families living in these ecosystems and protects and supports these systems and their services.

 Main beneficiaries